ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/027_Command_Line_Options.md

 In combination with **\-run**, **\-train**, or **\-trade**: don't close Zorro afterwards.

+### \-quiet

+Don't open a message box when Zorro encounters a fatal [error](errors.md); print the error in the message window instead.
+Don't wait 4 seconds after a command line run before closing the Zorro window.

 ### \-a assetname

 Select the given asset from the \[Assets\] scrollbox.